New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What it says:

-If you request a smart meter installation, your supplier must offer you an appointment within six weeks.
+If you request a first-time smart meter installation, your supplier must offer a domestic appointment within six weeks.

 What it means for you: